 In Europe, 18 million hectares of cultivated soils (equivalent to 19% of arable land) are believed to be deficient in bio-available copper.
 To compensate for this, it is common practice to replenish soils with copper-enriched fertilisers and copper sulphate treatments.

-Copper is natural, fully recyclable, corrosion resistant, durable and antimicrobial.
+Copper is natural, fully recyclable, corrosion resistant, durable and hygienic.
 It is not persistent, bio-accumulative or toxic to the environment under normal conditions of use.
 A comprehensive risk assessment – voluntarily undertaken by the copper industry, and covering the production, use and end-of-life aspects of the copper value chain – shows that the existing legislative framework generally safeguards Europe’s environment, the health of industry workers and the general public.

 Copper Helps to Reduce Harmful Carbon Emissions